jameskayode/social-media-API/README.md

 Author

-Developed by Your Joseph James Kayode.
+Developed by Joseph James Kayode.
 Contributions, issues, and feature requests are welcome!